mojaloop/documentation/docs/community/contributing/product-engineering-process.md

 ### Getting Work Done

-Mojaloop workstreams follow a [scrum](https://www.scrum.org/resources/what-scrum-module)-like process model by default, running over a two-week sprint cadence.
-Given the stringent risk management requirements of our users regulatory environments and best demonstrated practice for financial software, our day-to-day process differs from some typical agile methodologies in that we implement mandatory oversight functions and stricter change control mechanisms, more typical of larger technical organisations operating critical infrastructure.
+Mojaloop workstreams should follow a [scrum](https://www.scrum.org/resources/what-scrum-module)-like process model by default, running over a two-week sprint cadence.
+Given the stringent risk management requirements of our users regulatory environments and best demonstrated practice for financial software, our day-to-day process differs from some typical agile methodologies in that we implement mandatory oversight functions and stricter change control mechanisms, more typical of larger technical organisations building and operating critical infrastructure.

 Workstreams have flexibility to adjust working methods to suit their particular circumstances, within sensible boundaries appropriate for our mission and regulatory domain.
 The Mojaloop Foundation provides guidance to workstreams